Sunday Schedule: 10:30 a.m. Indoor Worship – may be viewed via YouTube or Facebook

 -

-The post Prayer ventures: Jan.
-15 appeared first on Living Lutheran.
+The post The ELCA’s call to “Care for Creation” appeared first on Living Lutheran.

 Sunday School is for all youth (pre-K through 5th grade) and is at the same time as worship, 10:30 a.m. – 11:15 a.m.
 Sunday mornings.